tigerbeetle/tigerbeetle/docs/design/data-modeling.md

 - Alice and Bob have deposited money ($20 and $10 respectively) in the bank — from the bank's perspective this is a liability.
 - Alice and Bob cannot "overdraw" their account — that is, their balance will never be negative.
+- A transfer from Alice to Bob would debit Alice's account and credit Bob's (decreasing the bank's liability to Alice while increasing the bank's liability to Bob).

 ## Fractional Amounts and Asset Scale